 The next step in the rekey door lock process will be to remove the lower pins and then unplug the key you have entered into the lock.
 Now it’s time to insert your new locks key and pins.
 To correctly place the pins inside the lock, make sure that the sharp sides of the pins are touching the key.
 The final step in this process will be to reassemble the door lock after the key is cut, so you can test the new key and see how you did.

-These are the different steps involved in the car door rekeying process.
+This is how the car door rekeying process progresses.
 Of course, if you don’t want to go through the entire process yourself, then your best option is to contact an experienced locksmith.
 You can find a Virginia Beach MA locksmith who does this for many different makes and models, including Honda, Toyota, Acura, Buick, Cadillac, Chevrolet , Chrysler, Ford, etc.

 Transponder and remote keys